Shrigley abduction: Arrest and trial

 The British Foreign Secretary had issued a warrant for the Wakefields' arrest; William was arrested in Dover a couple of days later.
 He was taken to Cheshire, where magistrates debated his offence.
 They committed him to Lancaster Castle to await trial.
 The Court of King's Bench later released him on £2,000 bail and two sureties of £1,000 each.

 Edward Thevenot and the Wakefields' stepmother Frances were indicted as accomplices.
 Both brothers and their stepmother appeared in court and pleaded "not guilty".
 Thevenot, who was still in France, was indicted for felony in absentia.
 On 23 March 1827 all three defendants were put on trial in Lancaster.
 The jury found all guilty the same day.
 They were committed to Lancaster Castle the following day.

 On 14 May the Wakefields were taken to the Court of King's Bench in Westminster Hall in London.
 William testified that he had acted as guided by his brother.
 Edward Wakefield swore that the legal expenses had exceeded £3,000.
 The court sentenced the brothers to three years in prison, Edward in Newgate and William in Lancaster Castle.
 Frances Wakefield was released.
-The marriage was later annulled by Act of Parliament.
+The marriage was later annulled by Act of Parliament on 14 June 1827.